yoosofan/yop2p/README.rst

 yop2p - Yet Other C++ Peer to Peer Library
 ####################################################################################################
 ****************************************************************************************************
-or YOosofan C++ Peer to Peer Library
+oR YOosofan C++ Peer to Peer Library
 ****************************************************************************************************

 Ideas